microsoft/sarif-tutorials/docs/Introduction.md

 Historically, every static analysis tool has defined its own output format.
-These formats are frequently based on standard file formats such as XML or JSON, but beyond that, they have little in common -- or, at least, not enough to make it feasible for automated systems to consume all the different formats that exist.
+These formats are frequently based on standard file formats such as XML or JSON, but beyond that, they have little in common &mdash; or at least, not enough to make it feasible for automated systems to consume all the different formats that exist.

 This matters because engineering teams, especially large ones, can use dozens of tools.
-If each tool has its own output format, this leads to all sorts of problems:
+The multiplicity of output formats leads to all sorts of problems:

 - Users have to learn to read each tool's output format.
 - There is no common way to view and interact with the tool outputs in the user's development environment